tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~
 {: #split-mode title="Split Mode Topology"}

-In Split Mode, the provider is not the origin server for private domains.
-Rather, the DNS records for private domains point to the provider, and the
+As before, the DNS records for "public.example.com" and "private.example.org"
+point to the same server, which is typically still operated by some large
+provider (thus retaining a large anonymity set), but that server is not
+the TLS origin for the private domains.
+For concreteness, we call this
+the server the "Client-facing server".
+When the client wants to connect
+to either site, it makes a transport-level connection to the client-facing
+server and provides the encrypted ClientHello.
+The client-facing server
+decrypts that ClientHello value and recovers the SNI
+(see the next section for the case where the server is unable to decrypt
+the ClientHello).
+Depending on the contents of the SNI, the server will either.

-provider's server relays the connection back to the origin server, who
+* If the SNI corresponds to a domain served by the client-facing server, it will
-terminates the TLS connection with the client.
-Importantly, the service provider
+  terminate the TLS connection itself.

+* If the SNI corresponds to a private domain served by another server
+  (the "backend server") it will forward the TLS connection to that
+  server, which will terminate it at the TLS layer.
+The client-facing
+  server relays the TLS-encrypted traffic to between the client and
-does not have access to the plaintext of the connection beyond the unencrypted
+  the backend server but does not have access to the plaintext of the
-portions of the handshake.
+  connection beyond the unencrypted portions of the handshake.

-In the remainder of this document, we will refer to the ECH-service provider as
-the "client-facing server" and to the TLS terminator as the "backend server".
-These are the same entity in Shared Mode, but in Split Mode, the client-facing
-and backend servers are physically separated.
+A given client-facing server may serve multiple private domains which
+are served by distinct backend servers, using the SNI value to multiplex
+between them.
+However, it is necessary for a client-facing server to
+itself be the origin server for at least one domain, corresponding to
+the "public name".
+This enables the client-facing server to quickly
+update its ECH keys or disable ECH entirely without waiting for
+DNS changes to propagate, as described in the next
+section {{rejected-ech}}.

+Note that the client does not need to know whether a given domain
+is operating in Shared Mode or Split Mode; its behavior is the same
+in either case.

 See {{security-considerations}} for more discussion about the ECH threat model
 and how it relates to the client, client-facing server, and backend server.